CLBRITTON2/CLBRITTON2/README.md

 :man_technologist: About me :
 </h3>

-- :computer: I'm a Software Developer from the United States
+- :computer: I'm a Software Engineer from the United States
 - 🔭 I'm currently participating in the Microsoft Software and Systems academy
 - :seedling: My focus is C#, but I also enjoy learning Unity and Git during my free time
 - :mailbox: For any questions or inqueries about my projects you can reach me via [LinkedIn](https://www.linkedin.com/in/christopher-britton/)